+Pregnancy due dates are not accurate.
+They are determined based upon Naegele’s rule, a system from the 1800’s created without any scientific research.
 Multiple factors determine the gestational period of humans, and they vary based upon a woman’s ethnicity, height, weight, age, length of menstrual cycle, day of ovulation, and so forth.
 The current thinking … Read moreDon’t Count On Pregnancy Due Dates